 Fall is the time of year when we start thinking about upcoming holiday celebrations, and the beautiful, elaborate meals we’ll be preparing to share with family.

 Unfortunately, one of the biggest issues plaguing the environment is food waste, which happens year-round—let alone during extravagant holiday meals and family celebrations, where we buy too much and prepare more than we need.
+That’s why if we want to take care of the planet, it is important to hire a Natural Resource Management Organisation for professional help.

 According to the Food and Agriculture Organization, an estimated one-third, or about 1.3 billion tons, of all food produced globally is lost or goes to waste, which contributes to global food insecurity.